adamrduffy/complicated-questions-simple-answers/README.md

 A class that is declared as abstract is known as abstract class.
 It needs to be extended and its method implemented.
 It cannot be instantiated.

-Interface is a blueprint of a class that have static constants and abstract methods.It can be used to achieve fully abstraction and multiple inheritance.
+Interface is a blueprint of a class that have static constants and abstract methods.
+It can be used to achieve fully abstraction and multiple inheritance.

 ## Covariant Return Type